 Can you save money buying stamps on online auction and selling sites?

 As with any transaction, (but especially when it is done online), check out the seller carefully before parting with payment.
-If possible, pay for goods via PayPal or by credit card, as these both provide some protection if something goes wrong with the order and obviously, check out the feedback a seller has.
+If possible, pay for goods via PayPal or by credit card, as these both provide some protection if something goes wrong with the order, and obviously, check out the feedback a seller has.
 It’s also vital to check the postage fee for your stamps – as ironically that could also easily reduce the savings to be made.
-Look for accurate and detailed descriptions of the item, and real photographs rather than a random image from the Internet.
+Look for accurate and detailed descriptions of the item, and real photographs rather than random images from the Internet.

 That’s great, but is there a way to save even more cash if I buy stamps online?

-If eBay’s discount stamp savings are small change to you, then there are ways to boost that figure even higher – simply sign up for a cashback site that deals with forever stamps through eBay.
+If eBay’s discount stamp savings are a small change to you, then there are ways to boost that figure even higher – simply sign up for a cashback site that deals with forever stamps through eBay.
 So long as you follow their link to the auction site, you will qualify for whatever the extra discount happens to be, in the form of cashback.
 Deals do tend to change daily so this is something you would need to monitor and be prepared to act on at the right time, but there’s no reason why you shouldn’t be able to get back at least 5% of your spend – and that’s on top of the discount on the purchase of the actual stamp.

 Amazon is another big player in the discounted stamps market, and pretty much the same considerations apply here as to buying from eBay.

-If you have a credit card which rewards you for spending on it – through cashback, air miles, or whatever, then use that for a third bite at the same discounted cherry!
+If you have a credit card that rewards you for spending on it – through cashback, air miles, or whatever, then use that for a third bite at the same discounted cherry!
 [But do remember to pay off the balance completely to avoid interest eating all your profits up.]